erlang/otp/INSTALL.md

 Mac OS X (Darwin)
 -----------------

-We test Mac OS X 10.4.11 (Tiger) and Mac OS X 10.5.x (Leopard) in our daily builds (but only on Intel processors).

 Make sure that the command `hostname` returns a valid fully qualified host name (this is configured in `/etc/hostconfig`).